 How to Find the Best Life Insurance Policy for Seniors

-Shopping for life insurance as a senior means facing higher premiums and more stringent health evaluations than younger applicants.
+Seniors face higher life insurance premiums and more stringent health evaluations than younger applicants.
 Focus on these features when comparing policies:

 - Policy Duration.
 If you're considering term life insurance, the term should align with your financial planning horizon.
-Whole and universal life insurance offer lifelong coverage with locked in rates, which may be more suitable for long-term financial planning.
+Whole and universal life insurance offer lifelong coverage with locked in rates, which is more suitable for long-term financial planning.

 - Affordability.
 Premiums increase with age, so finding policies that balance cost and coverage becomes essential.
 Term plans tend to be more affordable.